osamabinabsar/TryHackMe/Threat Modelling.md

 ![Threat Modelling THM (5)](https://github.com/user-attachments/assets/b4270006-c4d9-4e8e-87e6-41e85930c676) The **MITRE ATT&CK** (Adversarial Tactics, Techniques, and Common Knowledge) framework is a comprehensive, structured knowledge base of tactics and techniques used by cyber attackers.
 It’s widely adopted in cybersecurity for understanding, detecting, and responding to advanced threats.
 Familiarizing yourself with MITRE ATT&CK will help you analyze adversary behavior, improve detection strategies, and enhance threat modeling.

-Here’s a deep dive into MITRE ATT&CK to help you become job-ready:

----

 ### 1. **What is MITRE ATT&CK?**
 - **Purpose**: It is a globally-accessible, detailed knowledge base of cyber adversary behavior, based on real-world observations.
 The framework is used for cyber threat intelligence, threat modeling, red/blue teaming, and security operations.